Skip to contents

 Introduction and notation

-Files on your PC are called ‘local’, whereas files on GitHub are called ‘remote’.
-In addition, a folder on your PC (e.g., C:\Program Files\R\R-4.6.0\library\checkrpkgs) is usually called a ‘directory’, whereas a folder on GitHub (e.g., https://github.com/JesseAlderliesten/checkrpkgs) is usually called a ‘repository’.
+Files on your PC are called often called ‘local files’, whereas files on GitHub are called ‘remote files’.
+Similarly, a folder on your PC (e.g., C:\Program Files\R\R-4.6.0\library\checkrpkgs) is often called a ‘directory’, whereas a folder on GitHub (e.g., https://github.com/JesseAlderliesten/checkrpkgs) is often called a ‘repository’.

 Setting up Git and GitHub